-This seminar series, now in its tenth year and offered jointly by the Monash University History Program, the History Council of Victoria and the Old Treasury Building, explores issues and approaches in making public histories and is open, free of charge, to anyone interested in the creation and impact of history in contemporary society.
+Making Public Histories is a seminar/webinar series offered jointly by the Monash University History Program, the History Council of Victoria and the Old Treasury Building.
+Each event aims to explore issues and approaches in making public histories.
+The seminars/webinars are open to anyone interested in the creation and impact of history in contemporary society.

 Making Public Histories explores contemporary issues in historical research and production.
 The audience is diverse, ranging from professional, academic and community historians through to anyone interested in the creation, use and impact of history.
 The seminars respond to themes such as: new exhibitions or historical anniversaries; historical controversies; innovative ways of researching, producing and disseminating history; and history in different media.
 From time to time the seminars showcase visiting historians from overseas or interstate whose work will engage a Victorian audience.

 Over time, Making Public Histories has explored a range of issues and approaches in the making of public histories.
-The program was initiated in 2008 by State Library Victoria, the History Council of Victoria and Monash University.
-The seminars were presented at State Library Victoria from 2008 to 2016.To read about recent programs, click the year: 2014 / 2015 / 2016
+The program was initiated in 2008 by Monash University, State Library Victoria and the History Council of Victoria.
+From 2008 to 2016, the seminars were presented at State Library Victoria.
+Since 2017, the Old Treasury Building has been the venue for all face-to-face seminars.

 The chair, Alison Inglis, congratulates panellists